-I received my Bachelor’s degree from LaRoche College, my Master’s degree from Clarion University, my Administration Certificate from Duquesne University and I did post graduate work at the University of Detroit, Wayne State University and Boston College.
+I received my Bachelor’s degree from LaRoche College, my Master’s degree from Clarion University, my Administration Certificate from Duquesne University.
+I did post graduate work at the University of Detroit, Washborn University, Wayne State University and Boston College.
 I have served on many Middle States Peer Evaluation Teams, being the chair person on most of them.

 An educator can never stop learning or rest on previous accomplishment.
 The children who sit in front of us this year are not the same as those who sat there last year.
 Even if their names remain the same, they are different.
 We must be prepared to meet those differences to help our students to be the best student – the best person – he or she can be.

 My family lives in Virginia.
 The Religious Community to which I belong, the Sisters of Divine Providence, is based in Allison Park, PA.
-Of the 59 years of being a “nun,” I have spent 56 years working with children.
+La Roche College is on our campus.
+Of the 61 years of being a “nun,” I have spent 58 years working with children.
 How lucky can I be!!!

 What Do You Feel Makes Butler Catholic Special?